THE AGE OF RECONCILIATION

 Notice also the prescribed limits set in the following verses:

-And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 (Revelation 11:7)

 Only in the Lord Jesus will there be security, peace, and joy in the days to come.
 The “everlasting righteousness” of which God speaks is the Lord Jesus Christ.
 As Christ is formed in the saints, everlasting righteousness is formed in them.
 And so on and on until the entire saved creation is filled with Christ.
 But everlasting righteousness cannot prevail until everything that is not of Christ has been shaken out of the heavens and the earth.
 The shaking and removal of all that is not of Christ is beginning now.
 The shaking is beginning with those who are close to Christ and seeking Him with a pure heart.